Home Decorating with MD Video Script

 In this video, we’re going to discuss this bed project that I made.
 There are a number of things that I should have done differently.
 I will point those out to you as we go along, so you don’t make the same mistakes that I did.
-The final project file is available over in the store, if you want to play around with it.

 The bed is a canopy bed called a half tester.
 The canopy on these beds does not extend to the footboard supports, it only attaches at the head board and extends only part way over the bed itself.